 The goal of stabilization is to determine the dose of medication needed to minimize side effects while eliminating cravings and withdrawal symptoms.
 Patients in this phase have stopped or significantly decreased their non-prescribed opioid use, although some patients may continue to use other substances.

-Finding the Right Dose: Once a patient is on buprenorphine, ongoing cravings, opioid withdrawal, or ongoing opioid use, are all indicators to increase the dose.
-Dose ranges from 16-40mg of buprenorphine daily may be needed to suppress these symptoms.
-Reviewing the correct way to take the sublingual medication may be needed to properly achieve the full dose.
+Finding the Right Dose: Once a patient is on buprenorphine, ongoing cravings, opioid withdrawal, or ongoing opioid use are all indicators to consider increasing the dose.
+Dose ranges from 16-40mg of buprenorphine daily may be needed to suppress these symptoms, and evidence is mounting that higher doses are linked with greater retention of MOUD26 and lower urgent care utilization.27 Reviewing the correct way to take the sublingual medication may be needed to properly achieve the full dose.
 Swallowing too much of the secretions too soon can result in a lower dose.19

 Frequency of Visits: See patients frequently, either in-person or via telehealth, during the first few weeks of treatment as they stabilize on the medication.
 Initially, you may see them weekly or more often if needed.
 Once you and the patient agree they are comfortable and stable on the medication and dose, you can decrease the frequency of visits.
 Review your state's Medicaid guidelines or those of the patient's insurer as they may contain specific requirements for visit and urine drug screen frequency.